nitlang/nit/share/man/nitmetrics.md

 ## METRICS

 ### `--all`
-Compute all metrics
+Compute all metrics.

 ### `--mmodules`
-Compute metrics about mmodules
+Compute metrics about mmodules.

 ### `--mclasses`
-Compute metrics about mclasses
+Compute metrics about mclasses.

 ### `--mendel`
-Compute mendel metrics
+Compute mendel metrics.

 ### `--inheritance`
-Compute metrics about inheritance usage
+Compute metrics about inheritance usage.

 ### `--refinement`
-Compute metrics about refinement usage
+Compute metrics about refinement usage.

 ### `--self`
-Compute metrics about the usage of explicit and implicit self
+Compute metrics about the usage of explicit and implicit self.

 ### `--ast`
-Compute metrics about the usage of nodes and identifiers in the AST
+Compute metrics about the usage of nodes and identifiers in the AST.

 ### `--nullables`
-Compute metrics on nullables send
+Compute metrics on nullables send.

 ### `--static-types`
-Compute explicit static types metrics
+Compute explicit static types metrics.

 ### `--tables`
-Compute tables metrics
+Compute tables metrics.

 ### `--rta`
-Compute RTA metrics
+Compute RTA metrics.

 ### `--generate_hyperdoc`
-Generate Hyperdoc
+Generate Hyperdoc.

 ### `--poset`
-Complete metrics on posets
+Complete metrics on posets.

 ### `--detect-variance-constraints`
-Detects the definition-site variance constraints on formal parameters.
+Detect the definition-site variance constraints on formal parameters.

 Infers the possible variance annotations of formal types in Nit programs by identifying the existing constraints on the usage of those formal type.